 EK: Not necessarily like when it is the result of a sudden change of position.
-Of course, this can be disturbing and if it lasts a longer period of time, it is worth going to a specialized physical therapist for a consultation to find out the reason for our ailment.
+Of course, this can be disturbing and if it lasts a longer time, it is worth going to a specialized physical therapist for a consultation to find out the reason for our ailment.
 This kind of dizziness is mainly related to inner ear disorder and usually is curable.
-Our therapists have a long experience in treating such conditions and are able to help in most cases.
+Our therapists have a long experience in treating such conditions and can help in most cases.
 However, if someone experiences dizziness along with severe headaches, weakness in the limbs, loss of sensation in one half of the body, and at the same time has problems with speech, should immediately see a doctor or go to an emergency room.

 What about back and neck pain?

 EK: This is another serious problem among women.
-Incorrect posture, lack of physical activity and being overweight, wearing high heels shoes, stress, and especially pregnancy and carrying children – all this, unfortunately, affects the condition of our bodies and in consequence, can lead to chronic pain.
+Incorrect posture, lack of physical activity and being overweight, wearing high heels shoes, stress, and especially pregnancy and carrying children – all this, unfortunately, affects the condition of our bodies and consequence, can lead to chronic pain.
 We can try to fight it by changing bad habits, but if the results are not satisfying, consultation with a specialist should be the next step.
 We strongly recommend getting evaluated by a licensed physical therapist.
-Appropriate exercises and modern manual therapy techniques can work wonders, but of course, the patient’s cooperation is absolutely necessary to avoid the reoccurrence of ailment in the future.
-We have to remember about maintaining a correct posture, changing shoes for the more comfortable, properly lifting and carrying our children, and, of course, increasing healthy physical activity.
+Appropriate exercises and modern manual therapy techniques can work wonders, but of course, the patient’s cooperation is necessary to avoid the reoccurrence of ailment in the future.
+We have to remember about maintaining a correct posture, changing shoes to the more comfortable, properly lifting and carrying our children, and, of course, increasing healthy physical activity.